 Overview

 There are growing concerns about energy efficiency and emissions reduction among people from all aspects of life, which raises the demand of energy management for customers.
-On the other hand, with the development of information technology (e.g., Internet of Things (IoT) [b-ITU-T Y.2064]), various smart objects, including sensors and actuators, can interconnect with each other to monitor and change the state of energy consumption equipment, which provides methods for energy management.
-Thus, user-side energy management service (EMS) system has been developed to help consumers to improve the energy efficiency as well as reduce their energy bill.
+On the other hand, with the development of information technology (e.g., Internet of Things (IoT) [b-ITU-T Y.2064]), various smart objects, including sensors and actuators, can interconnect with each other to monitor and change the states of energy consumption equipment, which provides methods for energy management.
+Thus, user-side energy management service (EMS) system is used to help consumers to improve the energy efficiency as well as reduce their energy bill.

-The EMS system provides raw data as well as processed information of energy consumption to users by collecting and monitoring energy consumption data of various equipment.
-It also makes energy-saving decisions based on multiple factors including user demands, supplier’s pricing strategies, and optimization policies.
-Some other factors, such as government’s subsidy, device attribute and environmental information can also affect the energy-saving decisions.
-For example, in a hot day, although air-conditioners consume large amount of energy, they cannot be turned off.
-Attribute information, such as the number of customers shopping in the mall, the occupancy rate of the hotel, the number of students enrolled in the school, and attendance at stadium, can affect the energy-decision, e.g., how many lights and air-conditioners need to be open.
+The user-side EMS system provides raw data as well as processed information of energy consumption to users by collecting and monitoring energy consumption data of various equipment.
+It also makes energy-saving decisions based on multiple factors such as user demands, supplier’s pricing strategies, and optimization policies.
+Some other factors, such as government subsidy, device status and environmental conditions can also affect the energy-saving decisions.
+For example, usage related information, such as the number of customers shopping in the mall, the occupancy rate of the hotel, the number of students enrolled in the school, and attendance at stadium, can affect the energy-decision, e.g., which lights and air-conditioners need to be turned on.

 Recent years, various EMS systems have been developed and standardized. [b-ITU-T Y.2064] describes requirements and capabilities for saving energy by using smart objects in home networks.
-Home energy management system (HEMS) [b-ITU-T Y.2070] supports energy efficiency and reduction of energy consumption by monitoring and controlling devices.
+Home energy management system (HEMS) [b-ITU-T Y.4409] supports energy efficiency and reduction of energy consumption by monitoring and controlling devices.
 All these existing standards only consider the smart objects which can be monitored and controlled automatically and remotely.

-However, not all energy consumption devices are smart objects.
-They are not only different in the type of consumed energy (e.g., electricity, gas or coal), but also different in the capacity of metering and controlling.
-For example, in practice, an electricity meter can meter the consumed electricity of a circuit.
-This metered circuit may be wired with multiple electrical equipment located in a home or in a factory.
+However, not all existing energy consumption devices are smart objects.
+They are not only different in the type of consumed energy (e.g., electricity, gas or coal), but also different in the capacity of metering and control.
+For example, in practice, an electricity meter can measure the amount of electric energy consumed by one circuit, which may be wired with multiple electrical equipment located in a home or in a factory.
 It can also be wired with an individual electrical equipment.
-Thus, both coarse-grained and fine-grained data of consumed power are collected manually or automatically. ,For controlling many electrical equipment can only be turned on and off manually, e.g., light bulb with on-off switches.
-Some others can be adjusted with fine-grained, e.g., temperature setting of air-conditioner, and smart appliances can be controlled automatically and remotely.
+Thus, both coarse-grained and fine-grained data of consumed electric energy are collected manually or through automatic meter reading (AMR).
+On the other hand, many electrical equipment can only be turned on and off manually, e.g., light bulb with on-off switches.
+Some other electrical devices can be fine-tuned, e.g., temperature setting of air-conditioner.
+Furthermore smart appliances can be controlled automatically and remotely.

-Considering the cost of adding metering devices for each individual energy consumption equipment and the difficulties of updating all traditional devices to smart objects, various heterogeneous devices with different capacities of metering and controlling will coexist in a practical EMS system for a long time.
-In the EMS system, both coarse-grained and fine-grained energy consumption data are collected.
-Both coarse-grained and fine-grained controlling are performed on the energy consumption equipment.
-Furthermore, these metering and controlling operations are executed manually or automatically.
+Considering the cost of adding metering unit for each individual energy consumption equipment and the difficulties of updating all traditional devices to smart objects, various heterogeneous devices with different capacities of metering and control must be supported in a practical user-side EMS system.
+In such EMS system, energy consumption data for both single device or device group are needed to collected, and these devices can be controlled by coarse-grained (on-off state) and fine-grained instructions.
+Furthermore, such operations are executed manually or automatically.

 This document describes the requirements and scenarios of the user-side EMS system as well as the functional architecture for user-side EMS system with heterogeneous devices.

-Functional architecture for user-side EMS
+Functional architecture for user-side EMS system

 The functional architecture of user-side EMS system is shown in Figure 7-1.